joseeden/All-Things-Docker-and-Kubernetes/README.md

 </details>

-<details><summary> Attach Mode </summary>
+<details><summary> Attach and Detach Mode </summary>

-### Attach Mode
+### Attach and Detach Mode

-You can run a container is an **ATTACH** mode - this means process will run in the foreground.
+You can run a container in an **ATTACH** mode - this means process will run in the foreground.
 You cannot do anything else while process is attached to the console until container exits The console won't response to any input, except if you stop it by running Ctrl-C

 As an example, we can run a simple web-server that listens on port 8080.